AAFC-Bioinfo-AAC/pork-vision/README.md

 ---

 ## OVERVIEW
-Provide a summary of the steps or processes the code performs.
-Include:
-- A high-level description of how the pipeline or software operates.
 The steps this code performs can be split into smaller processes. \
 1. Pre-process Images: Certain images are in an incorrect orientation, so we need to rotate to the correct orientation. \
 2. Extract Region: By using our trained neural-network we are able to extract the region of muscle and create a muscle mask. \